From Fair Decision Making to Social Equality: Affirmative Action under Natural Equality

 In light of this, the policy maker has no gain in enforcing affirmative action in this case.
+Under acceptance will maintain the state of social equality but cause a loss of utility

 Consider next how \AA2 acts on the population in this setting.
-The sufficient condition \eqref{eq:AA2condition} for equality with the \AA2 policy cannot be directly implied from the \UN equality.
-However, under \AA2 group A's distribution trajectory will reach the equilibrium point $\pie$ as the group's policy is identical to the \UN policy in CT.
+The conditions for equality with the \AA2 policy cannot be directly implied from the \UN equality; there exists dynamics under which the \UN policy reaches social equality but the \AA2 policy does not.

+However, under \AA2, the advantaged group's (A) distribution trajectory will reach the equilibrium point $\pie$ as the group's policy is identical to the \UN policy in CT.
 On the other hand, group B's distribution evolution through time is unclear.
 The dynamics governing it is, with $\Delta(t)= \pi_t(1|A,\AA2) - \pi_t(1|B,\AA2)$:

 Since $\pi_t(1|A,\AA2)$ converges to $\pie$ as $t\to \infty$, then $\Delta(t)$ will only become a function of $\pi_t(1|B,\AA2)$ and $\pie$.
 Therefore, the dynamics will approximately become an ODE with one variable, and oscillatory behavior cannot exist in first order one dimensional ODEs \cite{strogatz2018nonlinear}, then $\pi_t(1|B,\AA2)$ will converge to some fixed point of the dynamics necessarily below $\pie$.
 Looking closely, if $\pie$ was initially below $\pi_0(1|B,\AA2)$, then the trajectory of $\pi_t(1|A,\AA2)$ will force group B to converge toward the equilibrium point.
 On the other hand, if $\pie\geq\pi_0(1|B,\AA2)$ then nothing can be said, thus unfortunately only worse off equilibria are guaranteed.